 While there are many advantages to treatment with clear aligners, not all orthodontic issues can be treated with this option.
 Large overbites, severe rotations, some molar issues and other problems may require another orthodontic treatment option.

-Clear aligners are not suitable for everyone but there are many other options and your dentist will be happy to discuss other methods of orthodontic treatment.
+Clear aligners are not suitable for everyone but there are many other options and your orthodontist will be happy to discuss other methods of orthodontic treatment.